-(1) There shall be a Committee on Judicial Ethics (Committee) consisting of five persons appointed by this court, at least three of whom shall be judges or former judges.
+There shall be a Committee on Judicial Ethics (Committee) to render opinions concerning the Code of Judicial Conduct, S. J. C. Rule 3:09.
+The Committee shall consist of five persons appointed by this court at least three of whom shall be active or retired judges.
 No Justice currently serving on this court shall be a member of the Committee.
-The members of the Committee shall serve without compensation but shall be reimbursed for necessary expenses incurred in the performance of their official duties.
+This court shall designate one member as Chairperson and one court employee to serve as the staff counsel to the Committee.

-Amended December 17, 2008, effective January 1, 2009.
+Amended October 20, 2015, effective January 1, 2016.